Who you love

 on together.

-Religious trauma and sexual shame show up differently for every person.
-The areas below reflect the most common threads I work through with gay and queer clients — though the work is always shaped by what you specifically bring.
+Religious Trauma Syndrome produces a wide and often surprising range of symptoms.
+The areas below reflect the most common threads I work through with gay and queer clients experiencing RTS — though the work is always shaped by what you specifically bring.

 Sexual Shame, Guilt & the Body